akshitvjain/realtime-twitter-trends-analytics/README.md

 9. Check if topic has been created: <b>/usr/local/kafka/bin/kafka-topics.sh –list –zookeeper localhost:2181</b>

-10. Start the MySQL server!
+10. Start the MySQL Server!

 11. Create a database "twitter"